rovellipaolo/NinjaDroid/README.md

 python ninjadroid.py -t MyPackage.apk

 A folder named as the APK package (e.g. MyPackage/) will be created inside the NinjaDroid directory.
-Inside this folder you will find the HTML report file (e.g. MyPackage.html), the .jar file (e.g. MyPackage.jar) and all the rest of the APK content.
+Inside this folder you will find the HTML report file (e.g. report-MyPackage.html), the .jar file (e.g. MyPackage.jar) and all the rest of the APK content.

 It is also possible to launch NinjaDroid on an APK package which is not in the NinjaDroid directory using the following command:

-python ninjadroid.py -d /[AbsolutePathToTheApkFolder]/ -t MyPackage.apk
+python ninjadroid.py -t /[AbsolutePathToTheApkFolder]/MyPackage.apk

 Please, note that you need to have the Android SDK and Python installed on your computer.